 The PhD program is intended for individuals wishing to conduct research.
 Individuals may work in consulting firms or universities.
 Most public policy PhD programs do not require candidates to have completed a master's degree program in the field.

 Graduates with degrees in public policy management may find work as legislators or management analysts at the federal level.
-Even though there will be little to no change in job opportunities for legislators, management analyst jobs in general are projected to grow much faster than the average.
+Even though there will be average growth in job opportunities for legislators, management analyst jobs in general are projected to grow much faster than the average.